openharmony/docs/en/application-dev/performance/performance-overview.md

-# OpenHarmony Application Performance Improvement Overview
+# Application Performance Improvement Overview

 Performance is a crucial factor of application development.
 Users expect applications to perform seamlessly and smoothly.
 As application performance largely relies on programming, frame rate, launch and response times, we can optimize these aspects to improve user experience.
 This document offers a few steps you can follow to improve your application performance, as well as a lineup of useful performance profiling tools.